 The Young Managers Award Scheme was conceived by Past Master Richard Paice in 1985 to encourage ambitious young managers to compete for a Pattenmakers’ award to further develop their careers.
-In November of each year, we invite employers to put forward strong candidates with high potential for their future career.
-From those applications we short-list up to 12 candidates to be interviewed to compete for two awards, one for Footwear and one for the more recently added Facilities Management sector.
+Each year, we invite employers to put forward strong candidates with high potential for their future career.
+From those applications we short-list up to 12 candidates to be interviewed to compete for two awards, one for Footwear and one for the Facilities Management sector.

-Additionally, award winners are invited to become Freemen of the Livery, which entitles them to be granted the Freedom of the City of London.
+Additionally, award winners and those shortlisted are invited to attend their respective trade dinners, the two winners will receive Freedom of the Company i.e. become Freemen of the Livery, which also entitles them to be granted the Freedom of the City of London.
 In this way, these potential leaders of the future become engaged with the Livery, and it is hoped that they may wish to become Liverymen at a later stage.

-The Scheme continues to be a valuable method of maintaining the Livery’s close links with the footwear industry and is building improved engagement with the Facilities Management sector.
+The Scheme continues to be a valuable method of maintaining the Livery’s close links with the footwear industry and also the Facilities Management sector.
 At the same time, it ensures that talented young managers are given opportunities to broaden their understanding of their chosen trade.
 This is evidenced by the enthusiasm of employers in submitting candidates each year and in the successful careers enjoyed by the majority of Award Winners.

 Court Assistant Jane Wilson manages the overall scheme and interview panels for the awards comprise individuals from their respective industries.
-David Sharp leads the FM interview process; Jane Wilson leads the Footwear process.
+David Emanuel leads the FM interview process; Jane Wilson leads the Footwear process.

-- Interviews are held for both awards separately, in November.
+- Interviews are held for both awards separately.

-- All interview candidates are invited to the Young Pattenmakers’ Dinner, usually held on the same evening in London.
+- All interview candidates are invited to the respective Trade Dinners.

-- The winner of each award is invited to the Annual Banquet at the Mansion House in January, to receive their certificate and award, and their Trade Dinner later in the year.
+- The winner of each award is invited to the Annual Banquet at the Mansion House in January, to receive their certificate and award.